Noor-Fatima-Khalid/Retrieval-augmented-Fine-Tuning-RaFT-pipeline/README.md

-# 🔍 RaFT-Based Dataset Enrichment for Interviewer Model Fine-Tuning
+# RaFT-Based Dataset Enrichment for Interviewer Model Fine-Tuning

 This repository implements a **Retrieval-augmented Fine-Tuning (RaFT) pipeline** for enriching question–answer datasets with **high-quality, concept-grounded context**, designed specifically for training **AI interviewer models**.

-## 🧠 Motivation and Impact
+## Motivation and Impact (For my specific use case - IntelliHire)

 In building an AI interviewer, a key challenge is ensuring that the model **remains conceptually grounded** and can ask relevant, insightful follow-up questions.
 We crafted a dataset that had this format: Context | Difficulty | Questions | Ideal Answers.
 The context only contained keywords of other approaches that could be used to answer the question.
 It lead the model to:
 - Memorize surface-level patterns without true understanding